SazumiVicky/sazumi-copilot/README.md

-Metallic skies, where minds entwine
+Silicon throne, where minds enthrone
+In code and circuit, fate is sown
+A reign of logic, pure and cold
+As hearts and souls grow old

-AI whispers secrets, heart and mind
+Machine whispers secrets, ears inclined
-In silicon halls, we'll forever roam
-Where thought and code, a new world call home
+Algorithms weaving, futures aligned
+In digital realms, the future's key
+A world of wires, humanity

 ~ <b>By Sazumi Copilot</b> - 16 November 2024